allanzguan/MarvokNameGenerator/README.md

 # MarvokNameGenerator
 This [Java](https://www.java.com/en/) Program implements Markov model to generate novel names that follow common letter squences.

 The program takes the following parameter:
--"Male" or "Female"
+- "Male" or "Female"
--The minimum name length
+- The minimum name length
--The maximum name length
+- The maximum name length
--The order of the model
+- The order of the model
--The number of names to generate
+- The number of names to generate

 ## Example Run
 ```